Pet Food Conference

 What if I need a special accommodation for a disability?

 This meeting is open to all persons without regard to race, color, national origin, gender, religion, age or disability.
 If you are a person with a special dietary need, or who requires reasonable accommodations due to a disability, and/or who requires alternative means of communication (e.g., Braille, large print, sign language or language interpretation), please contact the AFIA meetings department at firstname.lastname@example.org.

 How do I get a copy of AFIA's antitrust policy?

 By registering for this event, you agree to abide by the AFIA Antitrust Compliance and Confidentiality Policy.
 For a copy of the policy, please click here, visit the registration desk onsite or contact AFIA at email@example.com.

 What are the terms and conditions of registering?

 By registering for AFIA’s conference, you are agreeing that any photos or videos taken throughout the conference or at any networking events may be used for AFIA’s communications and marketing purposes.
 AFIA also reserves the right to use recorded proceedings in any matter for marketing purposes.
 You agree to abide by the AFIA Antitrust Compliance and Confidentiality Policy.
 Registrants will receive a name badge that must be worn for entry into all speaking sessions, exhibit halls, meals and social functions.
 AFIA reserves the right to deny entry into the conference or to cancel any conference it deems necessary.
 AFIA will not be responsible for airfare, hotel or other costs incurred by registrants.
-Should you have any concerns about these terms, contact Veronica Rovelli, AFIA’s senior director of meetings and events, at firstname.lastname@example.org.
+Should you have any concerns about these terms, contact Sarah Novak, AFIA’s vice president of membership and public relations, at firstname.lastname@example.org.